AguaClara/humic_acid/Humic Acid Spring 2019 Report.md

 <img src="https://github.com/AguaClara/humic_acid/blob/master/15%20mg%20per%20L%20HA%20Clay%20Mix.png?raw=true" height=250 width=400>

 Figure 6: The observed and projected absorbance of 15 mg/L of Humic Acid with Clay.
 The projected absorbance is the absorbance of the mixture in the case where the total absorbance is the pure sum of 15 mg/L humic acid and the corresponding clay absorbance at a given NTU.
-The absorbance of the mixture is not close the projected value at any NTU of clay.
+The absorbance of the mixture is not close to the projected value at any NTU of clay.

-The 15 mg/L humic acid mixture streams exhibited different a behaviour in comparison to the 5 and 10 mg/L humic acid mixture streams.
+The 15 mg/L humic acid mixture streams exhibited a different behaviour in comparison to the 5 and 10 mg/L humic acid mixture streams.
 Even at low NTU, the observed absorbances for the 15 mg/L humic acid mixture streams were not equal to the projected absorbance.
 For 15 mg/L humic acid mixtures, the absorbances did not prove to be additive for any NTU that was tested.
 This result suggests that as humic acid concentration increases in a given mixture, the observed absorbance is not a purely additive result.

 ## Complications